TTVS6883/automatic_kakaotalk/README.md

 # automatic_kakaotalk
-automatic sign in for kakaotalk using ld and python.
+automatic sign up for kakaotalk using ld and python.

 # started date
 2021-09-06